-I just had to share this picture because this Schefflera is at least 10 years old and is thriving.
-It is encouraging to all would-be gardeners to see that the right care produces a lovely living specimen that will live you for years.
+I just had to share this picture.
+This Schefflera is at least 10 years old and is now thriving.
+It is encouraging to all would-be indoor gardeners to see that the right care produces a lovely living specimen that will live you for years.

 This is my sister-in-law's rescue Schefflera.
 It had outgrown someone's home and now is almost outgrowing hers.
 It can be pruned, if necessary.
-They do become elegant, strong trees and exude deep calm.
+They do become elegant, strong trees and exude a deep calm in any room.
 Fortunately, they grow rather slowly and can grace your home for a long time.
-Scheffleras are quite easy to maintain in the house which is why they have been doing that for years and years.
+Scheffleras are quite easy to maintain in the house which is why they have been a desirable houseplant for years and years.

-- Water when thoroughly dry on the top of t he soil.
-A large specimen like this, in a 10"(25cm) diameter pot, can take up to 2 quarts of water when necessary.
+- A large specimen like this one, in a 10"(25cm) diameter pot, should be watered with about 2 quarts (almost 2 liters) of water when ready.

 - Fertilizing regularly is good for its health and keeping its deep rich color.

 - Misting daily or as often as you can is helpful especially your place has low humidity.

 ***For a variety of video clips on houseplant care from my 90's TV series, click here: